By Pragyansharma Polavarapu

 “enter” to record the transaction in the central computer’s digital brain.

-Sometimes we had to
+Sometimes we had to minutely examine a

-aspects with the aid of the fat ruling
+transaction and decide on the legality and accounting aspects with the aid of the fat ruling manuals(now

-manuals(now available on line) .
-My morning
+available on line) .
+My mornings

 on many days in those times of government service decades